Entourage Season 9 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Entourage Season 9 Release Date

-The eighth season of the series Entourage will be the program’s last, HBO announced in August 2010.
+The eighth season of Entourage will be the program’s last, HBO announced in August 2010.

 Doug Ellin, the creator of the series, reportedly wants to make an Entourage movie but is unable to come up with a solid plot.

-Fans have inquired whether or not there will be an Entourage movie, but actor Adrian Grenier told Matt Lauer of Today that the show “will persevere.”
+Fans have inquired whether or not there will be an Entourage movie, but actor Adrian Grenier told Matt Lauer on Today that the show “will persevere.”

-Fans can anticipate the release of Entourage the motion picture once it receives the go-ahead from the creator and production company.
-There are very slim chances of Entourage Season 9 releasing due to a lack of stories that could give a better ending than previous seasons, but mostly due to scarce news and statements to series creator Doug Ellin.
+Fans can anticipate the release of Entourage the movie once it receives the go-ahead from the creator and production company.
+There are very slim chances of Entourage Season 9 releasing due to a lack of stories that could give a better ending than the previous one, but mostly due to limited news and statements from series creator Doug Ellin.

 Entourage Season 9 Cast